guettli/programming-guidelines/README.md

 For me, the term [Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) and the corresponding Wikipedia article are way too complicated.

 For me, it is just "Configuration".
 But some people don't like it simple, they prefer ....
-(I removed this since it was provocative.
-Feel free to add your favorite terms here)
+(I removed this phrase since it was provocative.
+Feel free to add your favorite phrase here)

 From Wikipedia "Dependency injection"